 TBK Team - Regional, National, and International Competition

-In 2018, our dojo will be simultaneously training new karate athletes for sport competition and preparing six athletes to compete in Scotland at the WUKF world championships!
+The 2019 competitive karate team season will start a bit earlier and last a little longer but there will be well earned breaks.
+Our dojo will be simultaneously training new karate athletes for sport competition and preparing US Team members to compete in Slovakia at the WUKF world championships!
 Get stronger in mind and body through NCAAU Karate League competitions.

-- Kumite training one hour on Thursday night for white-brown belts, or two hours on Saturday morning for black belts and athletes >13 years.
+Kumite training one hour on Thursday night for athletes < 12 years, or two hours on Saturday morning for black belts and athletes >13 years.

 Five of our athletes have committed to the World Team and will be training for WUKF World Championships in Scotland, June 14-17, 2018.
 They are: Erin Cutler, Aydan Gwisdalla, Alexander Horsky, Maya Starr, J.J.
 Yu-Robinson.